Diocese of Rome: Vicariate of Vatican City

-Vicars general for Vatican City

 Vicariate of Rome

 The vicariate general (Vicariatus urbis) for the diocesan territory outside of Vatican City, territory that is under Italian sovereignty, is based at the Archbasilica of Saint John Lateran, which is the cathedral of the diocese.
 The vicar general for the Vicariate of Rome has for centuries been called the cardinal vicar (Cardinale Vicario).
 The vicariate has 336 active and 5 suppressed parishes in its territory.
 Since 1970 the vicar of the city of Rome has also been assigned the office of archpriest of the Lateran Archbasilica, where the diocesan curia has its headquarters.
 From a strictly pastoral point of view, the diocese is divided into five sectors: north, south, east, west, and center.
 Each sector is assigned an auxiliary bishop who collaborates with the vicar general and the vicegerent in the pastoral administration of the diocese.
 The five bishops of the sectors can be joined by other auxiliary bishops for specific pastoral areas such as health care ministry.

+In January 2023, Pope Francis reorganized the Diocese of Rome, greatly restricting the role of vicar general.
+He defined the role of each auxiliary bishop and took direct charge of many diocesan decisions.
+He defined the vicar general's role as a coordinator of the work of diocesan bodies, defined him as an auxiliary, and restricted his sphere of responsibility with the rule that the vicar general "will not undertake important initiatives or ones exceeding ordinary administration without first reporting to me".